Karim Wade: 2009 Dakar election and ministerial appointment

 In a government where decision-making was already heavily dominated by President Wade, Karim was given vast responsibilities that far exceeded those assigned to ordinary ministers, and some argued that his portfolio covered 46% of the state's budget.
 According to President Wade, Karim's vast responsibilities were justified by his exceptional competence.
 By 2010, with Karim playing a key role in government work, it seemed clear to many Senegalese that he was being prepared for the presidential succession, particularly in light of his father's advanced age (Abdoulaye Wade was 84 years old in 2010).
 The elder Wade's decision to create the office of Vice-President fueled rumors that he envisioned it as a mechanism through which to secure his son's succession, although he made no immediate move to appoint Karim (or anyone else) to the newly created post.

 Despite the speculation, in 2010 President Wade still seemed fit and energetic for a man of his age, and he expressed his intention to stand for another term in the 2012 presidential election.
 Karim himself was observed to be highly deferential towards his father.
 In the public, there was considerable objection to the notion of a father–son succession, and Karim seemed foreign to many Senegalese, raising the question of whether such a succession would be politically viable.

 President Wade expanded his "super-minister" son's already vast responsibilities even further by assigning him the energy portfolio, in addition to his others on 4 October 2010.

 Abdoulaye Wade ran for another term as President in the February—March 2012 presidential election; his candidacy was controversial, with the opposition arguing that he had already exhausted the two terms permitted under the constitution.
 Wade was ultimately defeated by opposition candidate Macky Sall.
 Karim Wade consequently lost his appointed government post in April 2012, when Sall was sworn in.

 Legal charges

 A year after leaving office, Karim Wade was charged with corruption and imprisoned at Rebeuss beginning on 17 April 2013.
 He was sentenced to six years imprisonment on 23 March 2015, two days after the Senegalese Democratic Party designated him as its candidate for the next presidential election.
 He was also fined 138 billion CFA francs (US$228 million).
 Wade appealed to the Supreme Court, but the court ruled against him on 20 August 2015.

 Opponents of Sall argued that Wade's imprisonment was politically motivated.
 He spent three years in jail before being pardoned by Sall and released from prison on 24 June 2016.
 He was, however, still required to pay his enormous fine.
+Following his release he went into exile in Qatar where he has resided since then.